learningequality/kolibri/docs/user/manage_device.rst

 Assign Permissions
 ------------------

-You can assign additional permissions to Kolibri users which will provide them access to more features compared to their :ref:`user_roles`.
-Manage permissions for Kolibri users from the **Permission** tab in the  **Device** dashboard.
+You can assign additional permissions to Kolibri users which will provide them access to more features compared to their :ref:`user roles <user_roles>`.
+To manage permissions for Kolibri users, use the **Permission** tab in the  **Device** dashboard.

 	.. image:: img/manage-permissions.png
 	  :alt: manage permissions